 - Convective uplift of air and associated trace gases from the surface to the upper troposphere.

-- Long range transport of pollution plumes (including those uplifted by the convective transport described above)
+- Long-range transport of pollution plumes (including those uplifted by convective).

 A-SMLS was originally developed under NASA’s Instrument Incubator Program and flew on the WB-57 aircraft in July and September 2012.
 This version of the instrument used 4 K-cooled superconducting microwave receivers, requiring a liquid Helium-filled dewar.
 The instrument was subsequently adapted for the NASA ER-2 aircraft, on which it flew in March 2015.

-A-SMLS is currently being updated to use new 340 GHz microwave receivers that can operate both at room temperature, or cooled to 50 K using a mechanical cooler (removing the previous need for cryogen for 4-K operation).
-Test flights of this new configuration are planned for Summer/Fall 2018.
+A-SMLS was recently updated to use new 340 GHz microwave receivers that can operate both at room temperature and at cryogenic temperatures.
+A new mechanical cooler was installed to hold the receiver at ~70 K, removing the need for liquid helium cooling.
+Upgrades to the mirror pointing system and pilot instrument control and aircraft telemetry interface are underway.
+Test flights of this new configuration are planned for Summer/Fall 2023.